Heart of the High Plains: Amarillo Angels

-AMARILLO, Texas (KAMR/KCIT) – In a three-year span the Amarillo Angels have been able to spread their wings with a goal of helping less fortunate children in our area.
-The non-profit says its programs make a difference in the lives of foster kids and their families.
+AMARILLO, Texas (KAMR/KCIT) – In a three-year span, the Amarillo Angels have been able to spread their wings with the goal of helping less fortunate children in our area.
+The non-profit said its programs make a difference in the lives of foster kids and their families.

 “I saw the children in their homes who were precious who were – also had a lot of wounds and I just couldn’t sit back,” Chief Dreamer at Amarillo Angels, Gwen Hicks said.

-“Fifty-percent of kiddos in foster care graduate from high school, and even though the state of Texas provides a tuition waiver for them only three percent of them take advantage of that,” Hicks explained.
+“50% of kiddos in foster care graduate from high school, and even though the State of Texas provides a tuition waiver for them only three percent of them take advantage of that,” Hicks explained.
 “In the next year, that 97%… 2/3 of them will be homeless, incarcerated, sex trafficked, are even dead.”

 Hicks also said among other programs, her team of angels also provide support for foster families.